-As a cohort, CWRU Master of Science in Anesthesia graduates earn starting salaries averaging $160,000 annually.
-Paired with wonderful benefit packages, the anesthesiologist assistant career affords our graduates the opportunity to make a direct impact on patients’ lives while maintaining a work-life balance unique in the healthcare industry.
+As a cohort, CWRU Master of Science in Anesthesia graduates earn starting salaries averaging over $160,000 annually.
+Paired with comprehensive benefit packages, the anesthesiologist assistant career offers our graduates the opportunity to make a direct impact on patients’ lives while maintaining a work-life balance that is unique in the healthcare industry.

 Our graduates have accepted positions at hospitals and healthcare facilities across the country, which can be viewed in the map below.

-On average, the Case Western Reserve University Master of Science in Anesthesia Program graduates a total of 75 students annually from its three program locations.
-View location-specific graduate outcomes for our Cleveland, Houston, or Washington, D.C. locations.
+On average, the Case Western Reserve University Master of Science in Anesthesia Program graduates over 75 students annually from its four program locations.
+View location-specific graduate outcomes for our Cleveland, Houston, Austin, or Washington, D.C. locations.